Back to top

 Identification:

+The brown marmorated stink bug is a true bug in the insect family Pentatomidae.
 The adult BMSB has a shield-shaped body (a trait of most stink bugs).
-It is about 3/4 inch (14-17 mm) long, 3/8 inch (8 mm) wide, and mottled or marbled grey-brown in color.
-Its underside is white, sometimes with grey or black markings, and the legs are brown with faint white banding.
-One way to distinguish a BMSB from other stink bug species commonly found in Massachusetts is by the alternating dark and light bands on the insect’s last two antennae segments as well as darker bands on the membranous, overlapping part at the rear of the front pair of wings.
-They have patches of coppery or bluish-metallic colored puntures (small rounded depressions) on the head and pronotum.
+It is about 3/4 inch (14-17 mm) long, 3/8 inch (8 mm) wide, and mottled or Some distinguishing characteristics of BMSB include smooth, rounded shoulders, white bands on the antennae and legs, and alternating dark and light bands on the margins of the abdomen.
+Photo by Steve Schoof via StopBMSB.org. marbled grey-brown in color.
+Its underside is white, sometimes with grey or black markings, and the legs are brown with two faint white bands.
+One way to distinguish a BMSB from other stink bug species commonly found in Massachusetts is by the alternating dark and light bands on the insect’s last two antennae segments, as well as darker bands on the membranous, overlapping part at the rear of the front pair of wings.
+They have patches of coppery or bluish-metallic colored punctures (small, rounded depressions) on the head and pronotum.
 The name “stink bug” refers to the scent glands located on the dorsal surface of the abdomen and the underside of the thorax.
-BMSB is also commonly confused with the Western Conifer Seed Bug, another insect which often invades homes in the fall looking for a place to overwinter.
+BMSB is also commonly confused with the western conifer seed bug, another insect which often invades homes in the fall looking for a place to overwinter.

 The eggs are elliptical (1.6 x 1.3 mm), light yellow to yellow-red with minute spines forming fine lines.
 They are attached, side-by-side, to the underside of leaves in masses of 20 to 30 eggs.
 There are five nymphal instars (immature stages).
 They range in size from the first instar at 2.4 mm to the fifth instar that is 12 mm in length.
 The eyes are a deep red.
 The abdomen is a yellowish red in the first instar and progresses to off-white with reddish spots in the fifth instar.
 Protuberances are found before each of the abdominal scent glands on the dorsal surface.
 The legs, head and thorax are black.
 Spines are located on the femur, before each eye, and several on the lateral margins of the thorax.

-Please visit the UMass Extension Fruit Advisor's BMSB Identification Page for more information and photos.
+For more information and photos, please visit the UMass Extension Fruit Advisor's BMSB Identification Page.

 Life Cycle:

-This species probably has a single generation per year in Massachusetts depending on the temperatures.
-However, in parts of sub-tropical China, records indicate from four to possibly six generations per year.
+In its native range in sub-tropical China, records indicate that BMSB undergoes four to possibly six generations per year.
+However, in mid-Atlantic states only one or two generations occur, and in Massachusetts probably only one generation occurs, depending on temperatures.
 Adults will emerge sometime in the spring of the year (late April to mid-May), and mate and deposit eggs from May through August.
 The eggs hatch into small black and red nymphs that go through five molts.
 Adults begin to search for overwintering sites starting in September through the first half of October.

 Crop Injury: